AbdulrahmanHallak/WebHaven/README.md

 The bot currently uses the following commands:
 - `/getfeeds`: Display the feeds user added to his account.
 - `/addfeed`: Adds a feed to user account
-After you add the commands, obtain the token for your bot.
+- `/removefeed`: Removes a feed from user account After you add the commands, obtain the token for your bot.

 ### Get a domain to register the webhook